electric-decade/ed-wiki/home.md

 ## Future electric living
 The electric decade concept is to provide you with a model of a typical household that has stopped using fossil fuels in daily life.
 We will provide the up-front costs and the on-going costs.
 There won't be a focus on payback periods or comparisons to fossil fuel solutions.
 All the data is out there, we just need to get hold of it and provide a template of how it is done.

+### How can changing my lifestyle make a difference?
+Large companies make investment decisions on future trends.
+When they see a few percent change in buyer behaviour it can result in millions of dollars change to future investment.
+Demonstrating the shift to renewables and electric solutions of consumers changes how big companies act.
+Some will follow the consumer and some will fight the consumer.
+In the end, no company wants to be another Kodak who failed because it didn't follow the market quick enough to digital photography.

 ## Community
 If you are interested in helping with this site in any capacity (writing content, editing, marketing, site management or any other way), please check out the [about](/about) page for details on how to join and help make this a valuable resource for all.